johnPapth/horizon-website/docs/automations/configuration.md

 ---

 # Configuration
+Discover how to efficiently configure Horizon's automations and access command information through Horizon Settings.

 ### What's settings?
 The settings command is crucial for customizing Horizon's behavior on your server.
 This command is likely one you'll use frequently.
 To get started, simply run the command `/settings` in any channel, if you have permissions to do so.
 You're the only one who can see this message.